1pram/Accountable_Automation_Framework/docs/limitations.md

 ### 4. No Log File Validation

-CloudTrail log file validation — which produces a digest file allowing verification that no logs were modified or deleted after delivery — is disabled in this proof of concept.
+CloudTrail log file validation which produces a digest file allowing verification that no logs were modified or deleted after delivery is disabled in this proof of concept.

 This is a deliberate scope decision.
 Log file validation belongs in part two where the full non-repudiation story plays out with real agent activity and a complete audit trail lifecycle.

-### 5. No CloudWatch Behavioral Monitoring

-CloudTrail handles attribution in this proof of concept.
-CloudWatch behavioral monitoring — anomaly detection on denied actions, Secrets Manager access frequency alarms, and per-principal baseline deviation alerts — is deferred to part two.

-CloudWatch becomes meaningful when a live agent is generating continuous activity.
-Without it, there is no behavioral baseline to monitor against.

-### 6. Manual S3 Bucket Cleanup Before Destroy
+### 5. Manual S3 Bucket Cleanup Before Destroy

 Versioned S3 buckets require explicit version and delete marker deletion before `terraform destroy` succeeds.
 This is a deliberate trade-off between tamper-proof audit trail integrity during operation and teardown simplicity in a proof of concept environment.

 A lifecycle policy would automate this in production.
 See `troubleshooting.md` for the manual cleanup procedure.

-### 7. Single Region Deployment
+### 6. Single Region Deployment

 The current design deploys to a single AWS region.
 CloudTrail is configured as a multi-region trail to capture API calls regardless of region, but the infrastructure itself is region-specific.